Handling an estate must be done in accordance with estate law to avoid potentially serious consequences.

 If you have any questions about estate law, either for your own estate or one you need to handle in the Davidson, North Carolina area, don’t hesitate to contact us to schedule a consultation.

-At Jones, Childers, Donaldson & Webb, PLLC, we offer estate law services to those in Davidson, Hickory, Cornelius, Conover, Newton, Charlotte, and Mooresville, North Carolina.
+At Jones, Childers, Donaldson & Webb, PLLC, we offer estate law services to those in Mooresville, Charlotte, Newton, Conover, Cornelius, Hickory, Davidson, Sherrills Ford, Denver, Salisbury, Catawba, Huntersville, and Kannapolis, North Carolina.